Raith of Kirkcaldy

 The club shall be called Raith Probus Club of Kirkcaldy

-(i) Membership shall be open to all professional and business men aged sixty years or over, resident in Kirkcaldy and District, who have fully or partially retired from their normal business or profession.
+Membership shall be open to all professional and business men aged sixty years or over, resident in Kirkcaldy and District, who have fully or partially retired from their normal business or profession.
 The restriction regarding residence or age may be waived at the discretion of the Committee.
 Applications for membership shall be sponsored by two existing members and shall be subject to approval by the Committee.
+Admission to the Club shall be determined by interview of the proposed new member by the President and two other Committee members.

-(iii) The Committee shall have the power to recommend the election of gentlemen as Honorary Life Members, within the active membership numbers.
-Such gentlemen shall be those who in the opinion of the Committee have contributed service of an outstanding nature to the Club and who have shown a sustained interest in the club or the community.
+(ii) The Committee shall have the power to recommend the election of members as Honorary Life Members, within the active membership numbers.
+Such members shall be those who, in the opinion of the Committee, have contributed service of an outstanding nature to the Club and who have shown a sustained interest in the club or the community.

-(iv) If a member conducts himself in a manner which discredits the Club, or willfully contrary to the Constitution of the Club, The Executive Committee shall have the power to suspend the member until the matter can be fully considered at the next occurring meeting of the Committee.
-A letter shall be written to the member notifying him of the allegations against him and the basis of the allegations, inviting him to a meeting to discuss the matter, and advising him that he has the right to be accompanied.
+iii) If any member conducts himself in a manner which discredits the Club, or acts willfully in contravention of the Constitution of the Club, the Executive Committee shall have the power to suspend that member until the matter can be fully considered at the next meeting of the Executive Committee.
+A letter shall be written to the member notifying him of the allegations against him and the basis of the allegations, inviting him to a meeting to discuss the matter, and advising him that he has the right to be accompanied by any member of his choice.
 If, subsequently, a member is called upon to resign and fails to comply within fourteen days after the request is dispatched, he will be expelled from the Club.
 The member shall have the right to appeal against the disciplinary decision of the full Committee and this must be lodged in writing with the Secretary within fourteen days of the Committee’s decision.
-In the event of an appeal, this will heard by an appeal Committee comprising of three Past Presidents of the Club and at the meeting the member has the right to be accompanied.
+In the event of an appeal, this will be heard by an Appeals Committee comprising of three of the most recent available Past Presidents of the Club.
+At that meeting the member has the right to be accompanied by a member of his choice.
 The Appeals Committee decision shall be final.

-(i) There shall be a President, Vice President, Secretary, Assistant Secretary, Treasurer, Membership Secretary, Recorder, Press Correspondent, Social convener, Speaker’s Convener and Welfare Officer and the general affairs of the Club shall be managed by the Committee of those Officers with the Immediate Past President and the various Conveners.
+(i) There shall be a President, Vice President, Secretary, Treasurer, Membership Secretary, Recorder, Press Correspondent, Social Convener, Speaker’s Convener and Welfare Officer and the general affairs of the Club shall be managed by the Committee of those Officers with the Immediate Past President and the various Conveners, whose names can be found on the current membership list.
+Within this group the President, Vice President, Secretary, Treasurer, Membership Secretary, Welfare Officer, Press Correspondent, Recorder, IT Correspondent and Immediate Past President shall constitute the Executive Committee.

-(iii) An Executive Committee comprising the President, Vice President, Immediate Past President, Secretary, Treasurer, Membership Secretary and Welfare Officer shall have the power to manage any urgent or unforeseen event or set of circumstances which may arise.
+• An Executive Committee (see 1) shall have the power to manage any urgent or unforeseen event or set of circumstances which may arise.

-(ii) An Annual General Meeting shall be held in June of each year at such time and place as may be determined by the Committee.
-At least two weeks’ notice of such meeting must be given in writing to each member.
+• An Annual General Meeting shall be held in June of each year at such time and place as may be determined by the At least two weeks’ notice of such meeting must be given in writing to each member.

-(iii) The Secretary shall call a Special General Meeting on the written request of not less than fifteen members and shall give to all members, in writing, at least two weeks’ notice of such a meeting.
+• The Secretary shall call a Special General Meeting on the written request of not less than fifteen members and shall give to all members, in writing, at least two weeks’ notice of such a

-(iv) Voting at all meetings, including Committee meetings, shall be by a show of hands or by ballot if so desired.
-In the event of an equal division of votes: the Chairman of the meetings shall have a second or casting vote.
+• Voting at all meetings, including Committee meetings, shall be by a show of hands or by ballot if so In the event of an equal division of votes: the Chairman of the meeting shall have a second or casting vote,

-Members may introduce male guests at meetings, but the same guest shall not be brought to a meeting more than six times in any Presidential year but may not attend the Annual General Meeting but would be welcome to participate in Club activities.
+Members may introduce male guests at meetings, but the same guest shall not be brought to a meeting more than six times in any Presidential year and may not attend the Annual General Meeting, but would be welcome to participate in Club activities.

 1. Subscriptions

-(i) There shall be an annual subscription, the amounts of which will be determined each year at the Annual General Meeting.
-Any member joining during the year shall only be required to pay the next annual subscription when it becomes due.
-An inactive member will not be required to pay an annual subscription.
+• There shall be an annual subscription, the amount of which shall be determined each year at the Annual General Meeting.
+The subscription year shall run from September to August each year.
+Any member joining during the subscription year shall be required to pay the whole or part subscription depending on the date of joining. (see 7 iii).
+Life members will not be required to pay an annual subscription.
+Members who are unable to attend regularly but wish to remain in membership can do so by payment of their subscription.

-(ii) To confirm membership all subscriptions should be paid by the last day of August in any year.
+• To confirm membership all subscriptions should be paid by the last day in August in any year unless the Club is unable to meet for an extended period due to unforeseen circumstances.

 1. Accounts

-An Income and Expenditure Account for the year to the 31st March each year shall be prepared, and after audit by two members of the Club appointed at the previous Annual General Meeting, be presented to the members for approval at the Annual general Meeting.
+A Receipts and Payments account for the Financial Year to 31st March shall be prepared, and after audit by two members of the Club appointed at the previous Annual General Meeting, be present for approval at the Annual General Meeting.

-The forgoing Constitution and Rules were agreed at the Inaugural meeting of the Club on 22nd June 1982, and as amended at General Meetings.
+The foregoing Constitution and Rules were agreed at the inaugural meeting of the Club on 22nd June 1982, and as amended at General Meetings.